Pingrash/Simple-Home-Page/README.md

 ## Testing

 For testing Jest and Enzyme are being used.
 I am trying to use a TDD approach to developing this project and as such am creating tests for each component before starting on the code for them.

+## Components Overview

+### Greeting Header

+The greeting header takes the stored username and gives a time based greeting to the user.
+Beneath the greeting is the current local date and time.

+### Link Buttons

+The user can set a series of links buttons to give them quick access to their favorite sites.
+The links can be added/removed/rearranged through the settings button located at the top left of the link group.